 The gift

 When the Visionary pattern is working well, it produces ideas that matter.
 The product that exists three years before the market is ready for it.
 The company built around a problem no one has named yet.
 The creative direction that reorients a field.
+Some of those fields are being named in real time — what's now called the wisdom economy is one Visionaries tend to sense before the language catches up.

 The Visionary creates possibility where others see limitation.
 That's not a figure of speech.
 They literally perceive different options in the same situation, because they're not confined to what currently exists.
 The best Visionary-driven work tends to look prescient in retrospect.